 After excellent presentations from Alkington and North Nibley Parish councillors and from Mark Patteson and

 District Councillor Lesley Reeves the Committee voted to refuse the application by a substantial majority.

 OPTIONAL theme of 'Circus'.
 There will be scarecrows all around North Nibley.

 Beware Computer Scam

-This is a scam.
-Do not follow their instructions.
-Do not allow them access to your computer.
+Do not follow their instructions to allow them access to your computer.
+They are criminals.